 From Point to Line

-We can draw a point, but we want to draw a line between two points.
+We can now draw a point, but we commonly want to draw a line between two points.
 Bresenham’s line algorithm is the definitive way to do this, and The Beauty of Bresenham’s Algorithm has just what we need: a clearly written version of the algorithm using integers.

 Here’s the C design: